23f3002157/R_project/Data Visualisation/README.markdown

 # Cardiovascular Disease Analysis

-This repository contains R code for analyzing a cardiovascular disease dataset, `(K)cardio_data_processed.csv`.
+This repository contains R code for analyzing a cardiovascular disease dataset, `cardio_data_processed.csv`.
 The analysis includes data preprocessing, normalization, visualizations (scatter and box plots), correlation analysis, chi-square tests, and logistic regression to explore relationships between variables such as age, systolic blood pressure (`ap_hi`), cholesterol, glucose, BMI, and the presence of cardiovascular disease (`cardio`).

 ## Dataset
-The dataset `(K)cardio_data_processed.csv` includes health-related variables for patients, such as:
+The dataset `cardio_data_processed.csv` includes health-related variables for patients, such as:
 - `id`: Unique patient identifier
 - `age`: Age in days
 - `age_years`: Age in years